wolfcms/docs.wolfcms.org/source/configuration.rst

     :type: string
     :default: ``generated``

-    The full http:// :term:`URL` to your Wolf CMS installation.
-This values is used througout the software and it's plugins to reference various :term:`URL`s.
+    The full :term:`HTTP` :term:`URL` to your Wolf CMS installation.
+This values is used througout the software and it's plugins to reference various :term:`URLs`.
 Only change this value if you are absolutely sure what you're doing.

 .. config:option:: define('USE_MOD_REWRITE', ..)